dupree719/TechStack-Notes/README.md

 Apache Kafka: A distributed messaging system for a vast amounts of data + Event streaming platform

+Key Words:
+Producer - An application that sends data (messages) to Kafka Consumer - An application that receives data from kafka Broker - Kafka Server
+Cluster - Group of computers
+Topic - A name for a Kafka stream
+Partitions - Part of a topic
+Offset - Unique id for a message within a partition Consumer groups - A group of consumers acting as a simple logical unit

 Kakfa is run as a cluster of one or more servers that can span datacenters or cloud regions.
 Some of these servers form the storage layer aka the brokers.
 Other servers run Kafka Connect (used to import/export data as event streams)